-Allergy awareness is regarded as an essential part of managing allergies in early childcare services.
+'Allergy awareness' is regarded as an essential part of managing allergies in early childcare services.
 Our Service will:

-- talk to children about foods that are safe and unsafe for the anaphylactic child.
-They will use terms such as 'this food will make \\\\\ sick', 'this food is not good for \\\\\', and '\\\\ is allergic to that food'. - help children understand the seriousness of allergies and the importance of knowing the signs and symptoms of allergic reactions (e.g., itchy, furry, or scratchy throat, itchy or puffy skin, hot, feeling funny) - encourage empathy, acceptance and inclusion of the allergic child - implement Food Allergy Smart Education Program- My Food Allergy Friends
+- educate children about allergies and the risk of anaphylaxis in an age-appropriate way - talk to children about foods that are safe and unsafe for the anaphylactic child.
+They will use terms such as 'this food will make sick', 'this food is not good for ', and ' is allergic to that food'. - · help children understand the seriousness of allergies and the importance of knowing the signs and symptoms of allergic reactions (e.g., itchy, furry, or scratchy throat, itchy or puffy skin, hot, feeling funny) - educators will talk about strategies to avoid exposure to unsafe foods, such as taking their own plate and utensils, effectively washing their hands before and after eating and not sharing food or drinks/drink bottles - encourage empathy, acceptance and inclusion of the allergic child with an allergy - implement Food Allergy Smart Education Program-Food Allergy Awareness Events for Schools and Childcare